 Governance after Brexit

-The collective Governance after Brexit programme of work will also be coordinated by Dan Wincott in his capacity as ESRC Leadership Coordinator for Governance after Brexit and will liaise closely with the work of UK in a Changing Europe.
+The collective Governance after Brexit programme will continue to be coordinated by Professor Dan Wincott in his capacity as ESRC Leadership Coordinator for Governance after Brexit and will liaise closely with the work of UK in a Changing Europe.